Kurwai Assembly constituency

-Kurwai Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
+Kurwai is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency came into existence in 1957, as one of the Vidhan Sabha constituencies of Madhya Pradesh state.
 This constituency is reserved for the candidates belonging to the Scheduled castes since 1977, following the delimitation of the Legislative Assembly constituencies.

 Overview

 Kurwai (constituency number 146) is one of the 5 Vidhan Sabha constituencies located in Vidisha district.
 This constituency presently covers the entire Kurwai tehsil of the district with 224 villages, Sironj tehsil's 116 villages and Basoda tehsil's 94 villages.
 It has total 264 polling booths.
 Total Voters in the constituency are 1,98,965.

 Kurwai is part of Sagar Lok Sabha constituency along with seven other Vidhan Sabha segments namely Sironj and Shamshabad in Vidisha district and Bina, Khurai, Surkhi, Naryoli and Sagar in Sagar district.